 Where n is the orbit quantum number and h is the Planck’s constant,

-The quantity that multiplies with n is a constant known as the Bohr Magneton \(μ_B\)
+The quantity that multiplies with n is constant and is known as the Bohr Magneton µB.

-The spin magnetic moment and orbital magnetic moment combine vectorially and the magnetic moments of atoms in a sample also combine to produce the net magnetic moment of the sample.
-It is these magnetic moments obtained by the combination of orbital and spin magnetic moments which determine the magnetic properties of materials.
+The spin and orbital magnetic moments of atoms combine vectorially in a sample to produce the net magnetic moment of that particular sample.
+It is these magnetic moments obtained by the combination of orbital and spin magnetic moments that determine the magnetic properties of the materials.

 Watch the video to learn more about magnetic lines and its properties

 Download BYJU’S – The Learning App to learn this topic interactively!